saidmsajady/BackPacker_FrontEnd/README.md

    - git clone https://github.com/saidmsajady/Capstone_FrontEnd.git
    - git clone https://github.com/saidmsajady/Capstone_BackEnd.git

+   For the Backend, run nodemon app.js

+   For the Frontend, run npm run dev

 ## Deployment

 Plans are underway to deploy the application.
 The deployment will involve setting up both the frontend and backend on a cloud platform, ensuring that the application is accessible online.
 More details on deployment will be provided once the setup is complete.